Amalfi Coast Bucket List: 25 Best Things to Do

 3. Take a Boat Tour Along the Coast

-Price: Shared ~$60–90 per person | Private ~$200–400 per boat | Best time: Morning for clearest water and light
+Price: Shared tours often start around €70-120 per person; private boats vary widely | Best time: Morning for calmer water and better light

 The boat tour — the one experience that makes everything else on this list make sense from a completely new angle.